photo credit: The Toronto Star

 The paperback edition will sport a brand new cover and cost about $20.
 I’ll post more details in the fall.

 In the meantime, the beautiful hardcover edition of this sexy book is still available for $26.99 or less (U.S. $24.95).
 The cover depicts a famous painting of a Roman orgy with roses — and it’s concealed by a “plain brown wrapper”, a clever design idea which helped us win the biggie Gold award from the Garden Writers’ Association in Tucson last October.

 Buy the book on line or in any bookstore.

 Scroll down to learn about the lusty contents of The Untamed Garden.

-Read more about our win in two news stories that appeared in the Star:
+Read more about our win at:

 WATCH ME reading some sexy stuff beside the tallest, most suggestive flower in the world.
 This flower, called the Amorphophallus Titanum, bloomed for the first time in Canada during May 2012 at Niagara Parks Floral Showhouse.
 And it caused a huge sensation.
 The botanical biggie also plays a starring role in my sexy new book, The Untamed Garden, A Revealing Look At Our Love Affair With Plants.
 So videographer Mark Disero and I hopped down to Niagara to witness its performance.